g-r-a-n-t/serial-vision/README.md

 The number of possible serials that could exist in a 12 character sequence given that we are checking the top 4 most likely characters is `4^12 = 16777216`.
 If we generated each possible sequence, we could take the most likely one resembling a serial number and use that.
 This could be useful under some circumstances and variations of this could be somewhat quick, but it is not necessary in this project.
 For this, we are only trying to find a serial that exists in Jamf Pro.

 To make this faster, let's make a simple change that leverages known data.
-Given all of the serial numbers within Jamf Pro, we can construct a hash table for pruning invalid sequences as we go through the classification results.
+Given all of the serial numbers within Jamf Pro (acquired via the [Jamf Pro REST API](https://developer.jamf.com/apis)), we can construct a hash table for pruning invalid sequences as we go through the classification results.
 For example, if we had the serial numbers `CO2T83GXGTFM` and `CO2T34FYVSTG` in our Jamf Pro server, we would build a hash table that contains these values.

 ```
 C